New Contributor’s Guide¶

 You might already have a bug to fix in mind, or a new feature that you want to implement.
 But if you don’t and you need an issue to work on, then you may need help finding it.
 Read through the Finding good first issues 🔎 section to get some ideas.

 The first step when starting a new project is the hardest and so we’ve wrote some guides to help you with this.

 You can start by reading through Working on the Arrow codebase 🧐 section.

 Communication is very important.
 You may need some help solving problems you encounter on the way (this happens to developers all the time).
-Also, if you have a JIRA issue you want to solve, then it is advisable to let the team know you are working on it and may need some help.
+Also, if you have a GitHub issue you want to solve, then it is advisable to let the team know you are working on it and may need some help.

 See possible channels of Communication.

 Once you implemented the planned fix or feature, write and run tests for it

 See detailed instructions on how to test.
 Also run the linter to make sure the code is styled correctly before proceeding to the next step!

 Push the branch on your fork and create a Pull Request

 See detailed instructions on Creating a pull request